‘I realized that it was my purpose to help others’: How Jesuit values led one Cristo Rey alum to fight for health equity

 And it made me feel good about our family.
 She’s working for one of the major hospitals, I’m working with a federally qualified health center.
 She received the Pfizer vaccine; I received the Moderna vaccine.
 It was all very serendipitous.
 We’re two siblings cut from the same Cristo Rey cloth with different experiences and trajectories but are working together now.

 Jesuit School Spotlight is a new monthly feature focusing on Jesuit middle and secondary schools from around the country.
-It is underwritten in part by Jesuit high schools of the Northeast Province of the Society of Jesus.
+It is underwritten in part by Jesuit high schools of the USA East Province of the Society of Jesus.